eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 ```````````````````
 Functions to serialize and deserialize topics.
 These functions are generated automatically by *eProsima Micro XRCE-DDS Gen* utility over an IDL file with a topic `TOPICTYPE`.
-The declaration of these function can be found in the generated file ``TOPICTYPE.h``.
+The declaration of these functions can be found in the generated file ``TOPICTYPE.h``.

 ------